-Once you finish the VPS resources verification, let's see how can we Remote Desktop to VPS from various Operating systesms.
-You can refer to our guidelines for the operating systems like Windows, Mac and Linux.
-If you are using any other OS other than these then you can submit a support ticket from your billing area to our Technical team.
+Once you finish the VPS resources verification, let's see how we can Remote Desktop to VPS from various operating systems.
+You can refer to our guidelines for operating systems like Windows, Mac and Linux.
+If you are using any OS other than these, then you can submit a support ticket from your billing area to our Technical Team.

 (3) Windows VPS Management with WebsitePanel

-Rather than managing a Windows VPS through Remote Desktop, we recommend our customers to do so using WebsitePanel.
-WebsitePanel is a free and easy to use web based control panel.
-We install and configure WebsitePanel at free of cost, if you have chosen it while placing the VPS order.
-WebsitePanel allows you to manage domains, websites, FTP accounts, Email accounts, databases, etc. from single portal.
-In order to login to WebsitePanel, please refer to our step by step guidelines.
+Rather than managing a Windows VPS through Remote Desktop, we recommend our customers to do so using WebsitePanel, a free and easy to use web-based control panel.
+Should you have chosen WebsitePanel while placing the VPS order, we install and configure it free of charge.
+WebsitePanel allows you to manage domains, websites, FTP accounts, email accounts, databases, etc. from a single portal.
+In order to login to WebsitePanel, please refer to our step-by-step guidelines.

-Once you logged into WebsitePanel, follow our Master Guideline.
-It is specially prepared for the WebsitePanel beginners.
-This single guideline teaches you how to add customers, their hosting plans, domains, websites, FTP accounts, MySQL/MSSQL databases, Email accounts, etc..
+Once you have logged into WebsitePanel, follow our Master Guideline.
+It is specially prepared for the WebsitePanel beginner.
+This single guideline teaches you how to add customers, their hosting plans, domains, websites, FTP accounts, MySQL/MSSQL databases, email accounts, etc.

-There is no need to follow this Master guideline everytime when you would like to manage all these services individually.
-For Example, if you just want to add a domain/website, you do not need to follow each steps mentioned in this Master Guideline.
-Let's understand the entire flow to manage individual service with in a precised way:
+There is no need to follow this Master Guideline each and every time when you would like to individually manage all these services.
+For example, if you just want to add a domain/website, you do not need to follow each of the steps mentioned in the Master Guideline.
+Let's understand how the entire flow of managing individual service precisely works: